lavjamanxd/classic-addon-fixes/README.md

 ##### !!
 DISCLAIMER !!

-##### Those addons are not my original work, i'm just trying to keep them alive by fixing their source code, without adding anything new feature to them!
+##### Those addons are not my original work, i'm just trying to keep them alive by fixing their source code, without adding any new feature to them!

 ---